List of Rocko's Modern Life characters: Heffer Wolfe

-Heffer Wolfe (née Steer) is Rocko's best friend, a happy-go-lucky and not-too-bright steer whom he met in high school.
+Heffer Wolfe (né Steer) is Rocko's best friend, a happy-go-lucky and not-too-bright steer whom he met in high school.
 His appearance is basically just a big, round, yellow bullock who wears red dungarees.
 He has two horns and a green tuft of hair on the top of his head.
 Heffer is an absolute glutton who loves to eat and party.
 His favorite food is Pasture Puffies.
 Though he is normally portrayed as being jobless, he has worked as a waiter at a coffee shop, a salesman at a tree farm, a greenskeeper at a golf course, a mail carrier, a manager at a Chokey Chicken restaurant, a paper boy, and a security guard at Conglom-O-Corp.
 As his family name suggests, he was raised by a family of wolves who decided not to eat him as a child and adopted him as one of their own; his "birthmark" is actually their plotting lines of how to best divide him up into choice dishes.
 He is often called a "Big fat cow," a term he objects to by saying "steer."
 His catchphrase, which can be heard at the end of the series' opening theme, is "That was a hoot!"
 He is 22 years old.